On the generalized Cheeger problem and an application to 2d strips: Existence

 This short section is devoted to show the existence of $\alpha$-Cheeger sets in any given set $\Omega$: the proof is identical to the one for the classical case, and we report it only for the sake of completeness.

 Before starting, let us briefly compute the $\alpha$-Cheeger ratio of a ball $B_r$ of radius $r>0$, which is

 Notice that the exponent $n-1-\frac n\alpha$ is negative if and only if $\alpha<1^*$, and it is null when $\alpha=1^*$.
 As a consequence, for $\alpha>1^*$, the $\alpha$-Cheeger ratio of smaller and smaller balls converges to $0$, while for $\alpha=1^*$ all the balls have the same $\alpha$-Cheeger ratio, regardless of their radius.
 As a consequence, we can observe what follows. \begin{rem} If $\alpha>1^*$, then the $\alpha$-Cheeger constant of any set $\Omega$ is $0$, and there are no $\alpha$-Cheeger sets.
 If $\alpha=1^*$, every set $\Omega$ have the same $\alpha$-Cheeger constant, and the $\alpha$-Cheeger sets are all and only the balls. \end{rem} In other words, the $\alpha$-Cheeger problem would be trivial for $\alpha\geq 1^*$, and this is why one always chooses $1<\alpha<1^*$ for the generalized Cheeger problem.
+Observe that, in principle, the problem would be non-trivial even for $0<\alpha<1$; nevertheless, people usually consider the case $\alpha>1$ because this corresponds to give more importance to the isoperimetric properties of the set; in other words, when $\alpha$ increases then for the subsets $E$ in the definition~(\ref{CheegerPbl}) it becomes more and more important to have a smaller perimeter, instead of having a bigger area.

 We can now pass to the existence result.

 \begin{thm} Let $\Omega\subseteq\R^n$ be any set with finite volume.
 Then, for every $1<\alpha<1^*$ there exists an $\alpha$-Cheeger set in $\Omega$; in other words, the infimum in~(\ref{CheegerPbl}) is a minimum. \end{thm} \begin{proof} Let $\{E_k\}_k$ be a minimizing sequence for~(\ref{CheegerPbl}).
 Then, $\chi_{E_k}$ is a bounded sequence in $BV(\R^n)$ since